samsquire/ideas5/README.md

 how to thread safe communicate state transitions between threads? of a latch?

+delay mutations to latches in steal events step

 event to increment event in that thread?

+shared memory of latches or not?

+consistency of latches

+is it efficient to do nothing in the non-steal-events task - true serialisation

 instanced state machines